How to Choose the Right English Willow Cricket Bat

 Overview of Pressing

-Pressing is a vital process in bat making, as it significantly influences the bat's performance and longevity.
-This procedure involves compressing the raw willow cleft to enhance its strength and resilience.
+Pressing is a vital process in bat making, significantly influencing the bat's performance and longevity.
+This procedure involves compressing the raw willow cleft to enhance strength and resilience.

 The Pressing Process

 • Initial Inspection: Before pressing, each willow cleft is thoroughly inspected for quality and suitability.
-This ensures that only the best clefts are used in the making of English Willow cricket bats.
+This ensures that only the best clefts are used to make English Willow cricket bats.

 • Mechanical Pressing: The cleft is placed in a mechanical press.
 This machine applies a controlled amount of pressure across the face and edges of the bat.
 The pressure levels and duration of pressing are carefully calibrated to achieve the desired balance between hardness and flexibility.